-New Mexico does not offer defined contribution pension plans as options for teachers' mandatory pension plans.
+Tennessee does not offer defined contribution plan as options for teachers' mandatory pension plans.
 The only mandatory plans available to teachers are defined benefit plans.
-However, teachers in New Mexico also participate in Social Security, so they must contribute to the state's defined benefit plan in addition to their Social Security contributions.
+However, teachers in Tennessee also participate in Social Security, so they must contribute to the state's defined benefit plan in addition to their Social Security contributions.
 Although retirement savings in addition to Social Security are good and necessary for most individuals, the state's policy results in mandated contributions to two inflexible plans, rather than permitting teachers options for their secondary savings plans.

-The mandatory employee contribution rate to the defined benefit plan is 7.9 percent, which is reasonable.
-The current combined district and state contribution rate is 10.9 percent.
-This rate is too high, in light of the fact that local districts must also contribute 6.2 percent to Social Security.
+The mandatory employee contribution rate to the defined benefit plan is 5 percent, and the required employer contribution rate is 6.13 percent.
+Both of these rates are reasonable, in light of the fact that teachers and local districts must also contribute 6.2 percent to Social Security.

 Vesting is a key component of defined benefit plans because it guarantees a teacher's eligibility to receive lifetime monthly benefit payments and be fully entitled to all other additional benefits.
 When vested teachers stop working in a particular system, they may leave their funds in the system and later receive benefits when they reach the defined retirement age, or they may withdraw some or all of the funds according to the plan's guidelines.
 Nonvested teachers may only withdraw funds; they may not receive retirement benefits.
-New Mexico's defined benefit plan does not vest until year five.
+Tennessee's defined benefit plan does not vest until year five.

-Teacher who withdraw their funds when they stop teaching in New Mexico only receive their contributions plus interest.
+Teachers who withdraw their funds when they stop teaching in Tennessee only receive their contributions plus interest.
 This means that teachers who withdraw their funds accrue no benefits beyond what they might have earned had they simply put their contributions in basic savings accounts.
 Further, teachers who remain in the field of education but enter another pension plan (such as in another state) will find it difficult to purchase the time equivalent to their prior employment in the new system because they are not entitled to any employer contribution.

 The ability to purchase time is important because defined benefit plans' retirement eligibility and benefit payments are often tied to the number of years a teacher has worked.
-New Mexico's plan allows teachers to purchase up to five years of service credit combined for all categories.
-The state's plan also permits teachers to purchase time for prior out-of-state public teaching and in-state private school teaching experience.
-However, the plan does not include a provision that allows teachers to purchase time for approved leaves of absence, which is a tremendous disadvantage to any teacher who needs to take a leave for paternity or maternity care (common for teachers at the beginning of their careers), or other personal reasons.
-The overall limit of five years is also a disadvantage to anyone who moves to New Mexico with more than five years of experience.
+Tennessee's plan does not allow teachers to purchase time for previous out-ofstate teaching experience, or for approved leaves of absence.
+Not only are these provisions a severe disadvantage to those who move to Tennessee with teaching experience, but they are also a tremendous disadvantage to any teacher who needs to take a leave of absence for reasons such as paternity or maternity care (common for teachers at the beginning of their careers), or other personal reasons.